faisalman/ua-parser-js-docs/docs/intro/why-ua-parser-js.md

 # Why UAParser.js?

-UAParser.js simplifies user-agent detection by providing a structured approach, offering a clean alternative to the unstructured mess of real-world user-agent strings.
+UAParser.js simplifies user-agent detection by providing a <ins>**structured approach**</ins>, offering a clean alternative to the unstructured mess of real-world user-agent strings.

 ## User-agent detection is hard